Secure your house

 - Make sure any entrances and exits to your house are well lit, and out of reach of tampering.

-- Consider fitting a security bulk headlight at the front and back of your house, using low-energy light bulbs and have dusk-to-dawn sensors so they are on during hours of darkness.
+- Consider fitting a security bulk headlight at the front and back of your house, and use low-energy light bulbs with dusk-to-dawn sensors so they are on during hours of darkness.

 - Ensure any trees and plants do not obscure your lighting, and cut vegetation back each spring and during the growing season.